holiday1994/RSG-Kingshot-Guides/Guides/Alliance Mobilization.md

 ## Promotion
 - Alliances that reach their level 8 milestone and
 ## Demotion

+# Rewards
+## Alliance Monuments
+- Accessible via clicking on giftbox on the event page
+- Points are accumlated as the alliance completes tasks and each tier provides rewards

 # General Things to be aware of
 - Switching Alliances will forfeit one's right to participate if done in the middle of the event